-Instead of studying at a European university as part of the Erasmus+ scheme, you could spend your third year abroad as a language assistant.
+Instead of studying at a European university as part of the Erasmus+ scheme, you could spend your third year abroad as a British Council language assistant.
 Assistantships operate in numerous European countries, run by different organisations in different countries.
-If you are studying at a UK university, you will apply through the British Council for an assistantship position in another European country.
+If you are studying at a UK university, you will apply through the British Council to be a language assistant in another European country.

 For European placements, you must be under 30 years of age (or 35 in France), have completed your UK-based education up to A Level, have taken at least two years of your university education and be a native-level English speaker.
 You must also be available for the full length of the appointment offered to you and must be willing to accept any post offered to you.
 In addition, you need to be able to apply for an International Child Protection Certificate.
 You do not, however, need a formal qualification in the language of the country you intend to be an assistant in.

 For most posts you need to be able to work between 1st October (late August in Germany) and 31st May (30th April in France).
 These dates may vary depending on your region.

 Applications for the following academic year open in October.
 If you are a modern languages student, your university will normally guide you through your application.
 Otherwise, see the British Council website for more details.